Kigali (sector): Demographics

+In 2012, its population was 30,023, and it had a gender ratio of 15,375 males to 14,648 females.
+It had 25,275 rural residents to 4,748 urban residents.

 in the 2022 census, its population was 61,499 inhabitants.
 The sector had a male to female ratio of 32,124 males to 29,375 females.
+The Rwanda Environment Management Authority hypothesized that the high male-to-female ratio was due to a tendency for men to migrate to the city in search of work outside the agricultural sector, while their wives remained in a rural home.

-Its urban to rural ratio is 44,185 urban inhabitants to 17,314 rural inhabitants.
+Its urban to rural ratio is 44,185 urban inhabitants to 17,314 rural inhabitants, which is a huge increase since 2012.

 Sectors

 Nyarugenge district is divided into 10 sectors (imirenge): Gitega, Kanyinya, Kigali, Kimisagara, Mageragere, Muhima, Nyakabanda, Nyamirambo, Nyarugenge, and Rwezamenyo.

-Inhabited Places
+Inhabited places

-The sector is divided into the following subdivisions: Kankuba, Kavumu, Ntungama, Runzenze, Nyarurenzi, Mataba, and Nyarufunzo.
+The sector is divided into the following cells: Kankuba, Kavumu, Ntungama, Runzenze, Nyarurenzi, Mataba, and Nyarufunzo.